EngineHub/WorldEditDocs/source/commands.rst

     .. csv-table::
         :widths: 8, 15

-        **Description**,"Draws a line segment between cuboid selection corners
+        **Description**,"Draws line segments between cuboid selection corners or convex polyhedral selection vertices

-        Can only be used with a cuboid selection" **Permissions**,"``worldedit.region.line``"
+        Can only be used with a cuboid selection or a convex polyhedral selection" **Permissions**,"``worldedit.region.line``"
         **Usage**,"``//line [-h] <pattern> [thickness]``"
           ``<pattern>``,"The pattern of blocks to place"